Bardhaman Raj

-The Bardhaman Raj (বর্ধমান রাজ, /bn/), also known as Burdwan Raj, was a zamindari Raja estate that flourished between 1657 and 1955 in the Indian state of West Bengal.
+The Bardhaman Raj (বর্ধমান রাজ, /bn/, ਬਰਧਮਾਨ ਰਾਜ), also known as Burdwan Raj, was a zamindari Raja estate that flourished between 1657 and 1955 in the Indian state of West Bengal.
 Maharaja Sangam Rai Kapoor, a Punjabi Khatri from Kotli mahalla in Lahore, Punjab, who was the first member of the family to settle in Bardhaman, was the original founder of the house of Bardhaman, whereas his grandson Abu Rai, during whose time the zamindari started flourishing, is considered to be the patriarch of the Bardhaman Raj family.

 Maharaja Kirti Chand Rai (1702–1740) extended the estates far and wide by attacking and defeating the Raja of Bishnupur.
 At its height in the early 19th century, it extended to around 5,000 square miles (13,000 km) and included many parts of what is now Burdwan, Bankura, Medinipur, Howrah, Hooghly and Murshidabad districts.
 The dominion had over 2 million people in population.
 After his victory against the king of Vishnupur, he constructed a victory gate, Baraduari (the outer gate), at Kanchannagar in Bardhaman.
 In the 20th century, it covered an area of 2689 sqmi.

 History

 Sangam Rai

-According to the tradition of the family, Sangam Rai, a Khatri of the Kapoor clan, from Kotli, was the founder of the house of Bardhaman.
+According to the tradition of the family, Sangam Rai, a Khatri of the Kapoor clan, from Kotli in Lahore district, was the founder of the house of Bardhaman.
 He, on his way back from a pilgrimage to Puri, being much impressed with the advantages of Baikunthapur, a village near Bardhaman town in present-day Purba Bardhaman district of West Bengal, settled there permanently and devoted himself to commerce and money lending.
 From this period onwards the history of the family is identical with that of the Bardhaman district.
 During the battle between Jagirdar Sher Afghan of Bardhaman and Him he won.
 As a reward, in 1610, the Emperor of Delhi conferred upon him the titles of Char Hazari Kotwal and Munsifdar.